subroy13/statwizard/content/posts/storage-analysis/index.md

 {{<figure src="./fig1.png">}}

-As you can see, the drops in file size is linear and there is no significant advantage in choosing to explore only the first 1 or 2 folders.
-In this case, our size differences would be (10-8) = 2 GB, 1GB and 2GB, so all differences are more or less in the same range.
+As you can see, the drops in file size are linear and there is no significant advantage in choosing to explore only the first 1 or 2 folders.
+In this case, our size differences would be (10-8) = 2 GB, 1GB, and, 2GB, so all differences are more or less in the same range.

-On the other hand, imagine you have the 4 folders with sizes
+On the other hand, imagine you have 4 folders with sizes

 - Documents (10 GB)
 - Music (3 GB)